For Students

 3. Hiba Ali (jointly with Latha Diwakar).
 Project Assistant.
 WGS of a Parkinson’s Disease cohort.

-4. Nagesh Srikalulam.
+4. Camellia Sarkar.
 Postdoctoral Fellow (jointly with Latha Diwakar).
 GWAS of a Parkinson’s Disease cohort.

-6. Sagar S. Project intern.
-Characterization of transposable elements.
+5. Sagar S. Project intern.
+Characterization of transposable elements and estimating function.

 Lab philosophy